Blogs in the LMS

 On the Discussions page, the Discussion will state how many Sections can view the Discussion, and if you click on this, you will see the names of the Sections.

-Canvas Discussions guides can be found in our staff guides for Canvas.
+LMS Discussions guides can be found in our staff guides for the LMS.

 A Discussion that allows access to a specific Group of students (and is accessed through their Group home page)

-To create a Discussion for a specific Group within Canvas, the Group Set and Groups need to be created first.
-Creating Groups within Canvas automatically gives the students within that group a set of tools for collaboration, including Discussions.
+To create a Discussion for a specific Group within the LMS, the Group Set and Groups need to be created first.
+Creating Groups within the LMS automatically gives the students within that group a set of tools for collaboration, including Discussions.

 To set up Groups in your subject: